shapeshed/shapeshed.com/content/posts/using_the_iphone_alarm.md

-{
-  "title": "Using the iPhone alarm",
-  "date": "2008-01-18T00:00:00+00:00",
++++
+date = "2008-01-18T00:00:00+00:00"
-  "description": "Coming from a Nokia I found it frustrating that you can't completely turn an iPhone off at night and be woken by the alarm.
-Thankfully there is a workaround. ", "tags": [
+description = "Coming from a Nokia I found it frustrating that you can't completely turn an iPhone off at night and be woken by the alarm.
+Thankfully there is a workaround. " tags = ["iPhone", "Apple"] title = "Using the iPhone alarm"

-    "iPhone",
-    "Apple"
-  ]
-}
++++

 ## The problem